Our Commitment To You

-If you are likely to be in enclosed spaces where social distancing is not possible and you may come into close contact with people who you don’t normally meet, then a precautionary face covering is advised to protect each other and reduce the risk of spreading disease, Check the Department of Foreign Affairs and Foreign and Commonwealth Office (FCO) for foreign travel advice.
+If you are likely to be in enclosed spaces where social distancing is not possible and you may come into close contact with people who you don’t normally meet, then a precautionary face covering is advised to protect each other and reduce the risk of spreading disease, Check the Department of Foreign Affairs and Foreign, Commonwealth & Development Office (FCDO) for foreign travel advice.

 How will check-in and boarding be different at Irish and UK airports